wp-plugins/sp-client-document-manager/readme.txt

 * Fixed load issue in IE (spining circle)
 * Dropped the idea of drag and drop due to browser compatibility issues.
 * User groups fixed for projects

+= 1.5.3 =
+* Removed the requirement for theme my login